mohammad-hossain/githubTest/README.md

 ===========

 PPL Calculation
-Here’s a 5-bullet point overview based on the steps provided:

 - **Transaction Evaluation and Aggregation**: The system identifies newly posted PPLSC forms, creates an Aggregation Request transaction, and processes transactions for the current and prior financial years.
 Aggregation checks for any suppressions or deceased status and proceeds to find a valid destination for remittance or recovery.